 3. If the requestor is authorized, the AIMLE server performs AIMLE client selection based on the provided inputs as described below.

 For AIMLE server selection, the AIMLE server retrieves a list of clients with AI/ML capabilities from the ML repository.
-From the list of clients, the AIMLE server selects a list of candidate AIMLE clients, whose client profiles fulfil the AIMLE client selection criteria.capabilities
+From the list of clients, the AIMLE server selects a list of candidate AIMLE clients, whose client profiles fulfil the AIMLE client selection criteria.
+The AIMLE server may use SEAL, NEF, and NWDAF capabilities to assist the AIMLE client selection.

-The AIMLE server may then determines the QoS parameters for the AIML traffic session between the requestor and the candidate AIMLE client(s) and configure the AI/ML traffic session(s) via SEALDD (Sdd_RegularTransmission API) or NEF services (AfSessionWithQoS API).
+The AIMLE server may then determines the QoS parameters for the AIML traffic session between the requestor and the candidate AIMLE client(s) based on inputs in step 1 and configure the AI/ML traffic session(s) via SEALDD (Sdd_RegularTransmission API) or NEF services (AfSessionWithQoS API).

 NOTE 2: The AIMLE server can reuse SEAL group management for any necessary group management.

-Editor’s Note: Whether and how the AIMLE server determines the QoS parameters is FFS.